AntixK/Variational_optimizer/README.md

 # variational-optimizers
-Experiments on Using Variational Optimizers on DNNs
+Experiments on Using Variational Optimizers on DNNs.
+As of now, only the Variational ADAM (VADAM) has been implemented.
+Other optimizers like VOGN and VadaGrad are yet to be written.
+Stay Tuned!

 #### Usage